Skip to main content

 • The max drawdown follows the highest profit point during active trades.

-• In paid accounts, the trailing stops when you exceed the risk allotment by $100.
+• In pro accounts, the trailing stops when you exceed the risk allotment by $100.

 Account Size (Full)